Telerik-Verified-Plugins/AppleWatch/README.md

     'backgroundColor':'#1884C4', // override the black background color 'cornerRadius': 0 // make your app square (the default has radius 4-ish) },
-  'title': 'My app', // show at the top of the page, the style can't be tweaked except in the storyboard itself
+  'title': 'My app', // shown at the top of the page.
+Note that the title color can't be tweaked except in the storyboard itself
   // .. any other stuff on your page
 };